dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Restore from Backup

-The `dgraph restore` command restores the postings directory from a previously created backup.
-Restore is intended to restore a backup to a new Dgraph cluster.
+The `dgraph restore` command restores the postings directory from a previously created backup to a directory in the local filesystem.
+Restore is intended to restore a backup to a new Dgraph cluster not a currently live one.
 During a restore, a new Dgraph Zero may be running to fully restore the backup state.

 The `--location` (`-l`) flag specifies a source URI with Dgraph backup objects.
 This URI supports all the schemes used for backup.

-The `--posting` (`-p`) flag sets the posting list parent directory to store the loaded backup files.
+The `--postings` (`-p`) flag sets the directory to which the restored posting directories will be saved.
+This directory will contain a posting directory for each group in the restored backup.

 The `--zero` (`-z`) optional flag specifies a Dgraph Zero address to update the start timestamp using the restored version.
 Otherwise, the timestamp must be